Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Method

-\textit{Basic idea.-} Given a partition function $Z(\beta)$, where $\beta$ is a general parameter which is not limited to temperature, but can be some other parameter in the Hamiltonian.
-For two parameter points $\beta'$ and $\beta''$, we define the ratio
+Given a partition function $Z(\vec{p})$, where $\vec{p}=[p_1,p_2,\cdots]$ denotes the parameters in the PF such as the temperature $T$ and some Hamiltonian parameter $s$.
+For example, Fig.\ref{fig:idea} (a) shows a diagram of the two parameters.
+For two different parameter points $\vec{p}'$ and $\vec{p}''$, we define the reweighting ratio which can be measured in Monte Carlo

-where $W(\beta')$ and $W(\beta'')$ denote the weight of the same configuration sampled by MC simulation but with different parameters $\beta'$ and $\beta''$.
-In this way, the ratio of partition functions with different parameters can be simulated via Monte Carlo in principle.

-For the first consideration, we take $\beta$ as the inverse temperature.
-Notice that $Z(0)=d^N$ is pre-knowledge because all the configurations are equally important at infinite high temperature, where $N$ and $d$ are the number of particles and the freedom of a single particle respectively.
-Then we can obtain any $Z(\beta')$ from Eq. (\ref{eq:ratio}) by setting $\beta''=0$.
-Therefore, the \textbf{first key point} of the method is to choose a known point $Z(\beta'')$ as the reference which connects to some unknown point $Z(\beta')$, as shown in Fig. \ref{fig:idea} (a).
-The parameter of the path is not limited to the temperature $T=1/\beta$, once the parameter path can connect to a known point in the whole parameter space, then the method would work.